 Lessons from the Hanoi Hilton

-Originally intending their book to focus on Stockdale’s leadership style, the authors found that his approach toward completing a mission was to assure that it could be accomplished without him.
+Originally intending their book to focus on fighter pilot James Stockdale’s leadership style, the authors found that his approach toward completing a mission was to assure that it could be accomplished without him.
 Stockdale, they explain, had created a mission-centric organization, not a leader-centric organization.
-He had understood that a truly sustainable culture must not be dependent on a single individual.
+He understood that a truly sustainable culture must not be dependent on a single individual.